Paul Elliott (footballer): Post-playing career

 In 2003, Elliott was appointed Member of the Order of the British Empire (MBE) for his work with young players and his involvement with anti-racism initiatives in football.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2012 Birthday Honours for services to equality and diversity in football.

 Elliott resigned from his roles with The FA, as a member of the Association's Judicial Panel and as a nominated member of UEFA committees on 23 February 2013.
 He also left his role at Kick It Out.
 The FA accepted his resignation following a reported text conversation in which "discriminatory abusive comments" were made to fellow former footballer Richard Rufus.
 On 15 July 2014, Elliott rejoined the Inclusion Advisory Board.

 Elliott was a victim of Rufus's multi-million-pound investment fraud, for which Rufus was jailed for seven and a half years in 2023.

+Personal life

+Elliott is of Jamaican descent, his grandmother having emigrated to England as part of the Windrush generation.